mo-rsa24/super-diff-disease/How To Use Git.md

-Here is your **refined prompt**, structured for clarity, Git best practices, and multi-environment development.
-It cleanly explains the branching model, output organization, and collaborative flow between local and cluster work:

----

 ### ✅ **Refined Prompt: Implementing Branching Strategy and Output Isolation Across Local and Cluster Projects**

 We have set up **local and cluster projects** pointing to the **same GitHub repository**.
 To support collaborative and environment-aware development, we need to formalize: